-Over the years, more then twenty different Worms games have been released.
-And since June this year, OS X got the newest version on the Mac App Store.
+Over the years, more than twenty different Worms games have been released.
+And since June this year, we finally got the newest version of the game.
 Worms Revolution Mac Deluxe Edition is a bundled collection of Worms Revolution and all of its downloadable content.
 It takes the Worms we have been playing for years and gives it a few new twists to make it interesting again.
 Question is, does it add enough to make us want to jump back to our childhood gaming days?

-In this version we get all the convenience of 2D environments but still get great life-like 3D looks.
+In this version, we get all the convenience of 2D environments but still get great life-like 3D looks.
 By making the jump into 2.5D, Worms Revolution really shows just how beautiful and interactive a Worms game can be.
 Backgrounds pop with great scenery and beautiful animations and foregrounds look like more than simple paint program brush strokes.
 Everything seems to have a life to it now.
-Cut scenes show off how dynamic the world is by zooming and looking behind areas.
+Cutscenes show off how dynamic the world is by zooming and looking behind areas.
 Everything in the visuals department has that extra polish showing us they care.
-I will say the water looks and acts more like hair gel then water though.
+I will say the water looks and acts more like hair gel than water though.

 Ugh!
 Another situation where I am going to say “if it ain’t broken, don’t fix it”.
 All the sounds from previous Worms games are here along with some new dialog tracks and more voices.
 The soundtrack in the background sounds just fine and suits the game really well.

-Unfortunately Team17 put a little too much effort and added a voice to do commentary in-game.
-At first I was intrigued because I knew the voice.
-It was the boss from the television show The IT Crowd (Matt Berry).
+Unfortunately, Team17 put a little too much effort and added a voice to do commentary in-game.
+At first, I was intrigued because I knew the voice.
+It was the boss from the television show The IT Crowd.
 Upon figuring it out I began to listen to his “funny” dialog and became annoyed every time he came on.
 He is not funny in the slightest and, truth be told, I found his voice kind of annoying without the face.
 I wanted to skip cut-scene but couldn’t because they give hints on how to win.
-Definitely something to be leave out for the next game or at least find a new voice.
+Definitely, something to be left out for the next game or at least find a new voice.
 I noticed someone else did the voice for the Kingdom type DLC and it was much more tolerable.